figure002/masis/README.md

 ## Copyright

-Copyright (c) 2012, Massachusetts Institute of Technology All rights reserved.
+Copyright (c) 2013, Massachusetts Institute of Technology All rights reserved.

-License to be determined.
+MaSIS is free software.
+See the file COPYING for copying conditions.

+Please also note the copyright and permissions notices of the third party codes used (see Disclaimer section).

 # Disclaimer